themaxdavitt/website/content/blog/brain-cookies-1.md

 <!--more-->

 These are in no particular order and they're definitely not fully thought through; all I did was clean them up, add some context, and do a few minutes of research.
 They are a bit rambly too.
 If you're looking for more lists like this, check out [Samuel Squire's "ideas" repos](https://github.com/samsquire/ideas) and a ["Software I want" list](https://github.com/themaxdavitt/software-i-want) I made a while ago.
-Enjoy, and if you have any thoughts about these, my contact info is on the home page!
+Enjoy, and if you have any thoughts about these, [share them on the fediverse](https://fosstodon.org/@themaxdavitt/109549047400049154)!

 ## Using Datasette for habit tracking